-About This Clinic
+About This Specialty

 At UT Health Austin, we focus on you, the whole patient, making sure that you have the support you need throughout your care.
-Managing cancer is hard enough, without having to search for what you need, which is why we compiled a checklist to help you prepare for your first appointment.
+Managing cancer is hard enough without having to search for what you need, which is why we compiled a checklist to help you prepare for your first appointment.
 During your initial visit, your care team will review your medical history, perform a physical exam, schedule any further testing, and discuss the next steps of your care with you and your family.